phucvu-nyu/bst236/docs/chapter_algorithms/climb_stairs.md

 !!! question "Climbing stairs"

-    Given a staircase with $n$steps, where you can climb $1$or $2$steps at a time, how many different ways are there to reach the top?
+    Given a staircase with $n$steps, where you can climb $1$or $2$ steps at a time, how many different ways are there to reach the top?

 As shown in the figure below, there are $3$ ways to reach the top of a $3$-step staircase.